Jim Marshall (defensive end): Legacy and Hall of Fame case

+His fellow Purple People Eater teammates have lauded Jim as well.
+Alan Page said "If you looked in the dictionary and tried to find the definition of a football player Jim Marshall's picture would be there."
+Carl Eller added "Jim, more than anything, inspiration all through my career."
+Gary Larsen put it most succinctly, "Captain Jim, everybody looked up to him."

+Paul Wiggin, a fellow defensive end on the 1960 Browns and a longtime coach and scout added "I studied 30 great linemen at that time, both inside and outside players, and at the end of that Jim Marshall, in my opinion, was the most natural and best football player of all of them."
+Wiggin also touched on Bud Grants admiration for Jim, saying "if Bud Grant thinks that much of you, you probably belong in the Hall of Fame."

+Gale Sayers, Hall of Fame running back for the Chicago Bears, told NFL Films "He was just as Good as Carl Eller.
+No question about it."
+In 1999, Jim Langer, Hall of Fame Miami Dolphins center, wrote a letter to a fan where he said "Jim Marshall is truly one of the great players in NFL history."
+NFL Films co-founder Steve Sabol said "No player in the history of the game ever played harder, longer than Jim Marshall.

-The Wrong Way Run
+Wrong Way Run

+The wrong-way run

-During his time with the Minnesota Vikings, Marshall’s most infamous moment took place.
-Marshall was playing in a game against the San Francisco 49ers on October 25, 1964.
+Marshall is infamous for running in the wrong direction with Minnesota against the San Francisco 49ers on October 25, 1964.

 After recovering an offensive fumble, Marshall ran 66 yards the wrong way into his team's own end zone.
 After completing the run, thinking that he had scored a touchdown for the Vikings, Marshall then pitched the ball in celebration, and the ball landed out of bounds, resulting in a safety for the 49ers.
-According to Marshall, when he approached Vikings head coach Norm Van Brocklin afterwards, Van Brocklin said, "Jim, you did the most interesting thing in this game today."
-Despite the gaffe, the Vikings won the game 27–22, thanks to a forced fumble by Marshall, which Eller returned for a touchdown.
+Marshall did not realize what he had done until 49ers lineman Bruce Bosley thanked him, and teammate Fran Tarkenton, who was on the near sideline, followed by telling Marshall what he had done.
+According to Marshall, when he approached Vikings head coach Norm Van Brocklin after the play, all Van Brocklin said was, "Well Jim, you've done the most interesting thing in this game today."
+Despite the gaffe, the Vikings won the game 27–22.
+This was largely thanks to Marshall sacking 49ers quarterback George Mira and forcing a fumble, which was recovered by Carl Eller who ran 45 yards for the touchdown.

 Marshall later received a letter from Roy Riegels, infamous for a wrong-way run in the 1929 Rose Bowl, stating, "Welcome to the club."
 In 2019, Marshall's miscue was ranked No. 54 among the NFL's 100 Greatest Plays.